Ilyasse-ck/Atrial-Fibrillation-Detection/README.md

 - **`1.
 ECG_anonymizer/anonymizer_v11.exe`**: An executable file to anonymize the ECG data of patients, ensuring compliance with data privacy standards.

 ### 2. **Training Data**
-This directory contains a subset of the ECG data that has been anonymized.
-The data is prepared for use in training the detection model.
+This directory contains the training and data set.
+The data is already prepared for any further inquries about the data preparation contact me at ilyassechaouki16@gmail.com.

 ### 3. **Model**
 This directory houses the ResNet50 model architecture used for training.
 ResNet50 is chosen for its efficiency and identifying patterns indicative of atrial fibrillation.